vlagrassa/personal-site/flaskr/static/home.md

 # [ja] 活動
 # [tj] Recent Activity

+!section-notitle activity-spotlight
+## [en] Spotlight
+## [ja] 総集編
+## [tj] Spotlight

+[en]
+  Here are a few of my ongoing projects that I'd like to highlight:

+!insert projects-preview

+[en]
+  You might also like one of my latest blog posts:

+!insert blog-preview

-!section-notitle activity-github
+!section activity-github
 ## [en] GitHub
 ## [ja] GitHub
 ## [tj] GitHub

+[en]
+  If you'd like to get into the details, you're welcome to check out the latest activity on my <a class="link" href="https://github.com/vlagrassa">GitHub</a> profile.

 !insert github-calendar

-[en]
-  To see what sort of projects I'm working on, check out my <a class="link" href="https://github.com/vlagrassa">GitHub profile</a>